Central limit theorems for entropy-regularized optimal transport on finite spaces and statistical applications: Distributional limits for entropy-regularized optimal transport

-The following theorem is our main result on distribution limits of empirical Sinkhorn divergences. \begin{thm} Recall that $K=\exp(-C/ \lambda)$ is the matrix obtained by elementwise exponential of $-\frac{C}{\lambda}$.
-Then, the following central limit theorems holds for empirical Sinkhorn divergences. \begin{enumerate} \item Null hypothesis, i.e. $a=b$.
-Let $(u,v)\in\R_{+}^{N\times N}$ be a fixed point of the Sinkhorn map $S_{\{a,a\}}$ defined in \eqref{Sinkhorn_map} \begin{enumerate} \item $H_0$ - One sample.
+The following theorem is our main result on distributional limits of empirical Sinkhorn divergences. \begin{thm} For $a,b\in\Sigma_N$, let $(\ualpha_{\varepsilon},\vbeta_{\varepsilon})\in\SS_{\varepsilon}(a,b)$ be an optimal solution of the dual problem \eqref{dual} and $\hat{a}_n,\hat{b}_m$ be the empirical measures defined in \eqref{empi_measure}.
+Then, the following central limit theorems hold for empirical Sinkhorn divergences. \begin{enumerate} \item One sample.
+As $n \to +\infty$, one has that